ICMC - UNHCR Resettlement Deployment Scheme

 Upon completion of their assignment, deployees return to their home communities or NGOs and are able to use their new experiences and insights to increase awareness of international resettlement work, including the participation of NGOs and governments in UNHCR’s operations.

 ICMC deployees are involved in a broad range of interviewing and casework activities.
 They are incorporated within a UNHCR field office, where they provide technical expertise on resettlement, child protection and refugee status determination.
 Deployees represent nearly 40 nationalities and speak more than 70 languages.
-In 2016, ICMC deployed 184 experts to 60 UNHCR field offices in 35 countries.
+In 2016, ICMC deployed 210 experts from 48 countries to 63 UNHCR field offices.

 Interested in applying?